-If you’re looking to do something different in Mexico, why not do the Mexican version of spelunking and visit one of the cenotes of the Yucatan?
-There are over 3,000 of these caves, with some estimates going as high as 30,000 small cenotes.
-More than half of them have yet to be explored and cataloged thoroughly.
+If you’re looking to do something different in Mexico, why not do the Mexican version of spelunking and visit one of the cenotes, or underwater caves, of the Yucatan?
+There are over 3,000 of these caves, with some estimates going as high as 30,000 small cenotes, but more than half of them have yet to be explored and cataloged thoroughly.

 Don’t forget, you need a Mexican vehicle insurance policy before you travel to Mexico because US and Canadian car insurance are not valid in Mexico.
 A quality Mexican vehicle insurance policy is important because the Mexican authorities will detain you until you pay for damages they say you cause to others.
-Mexican car insurance coverage is now required in order to drive on any highway in Mexico.
-Many US And Canadian visitors do not realize the need for Mexican car insurance coverage.
-US and Canadian car insurance policies are invalid in Mexico.
-You need a a Mexican vehicle insurance policy in order to prevent you from being detained in case of an auto accident.
+Mexican Auto Insurance is now required in order to drive on any highway in Mexico.
+Many US And Canadian visitors do not realize the need for Mexican Auto Insurance, however, US and Canadian car insurance policies are invalid in Mexico.
+You need Mexican Insurance in order to prevent you from being detained in case of an auto accident.

 All cenotes aren’t necessarily underground.
-Some are visible, like sinkholes rather than caves, such as the Sacred Cenote at the pre-Columbian Maya archaeological site of Chichen Itza.
+Some are visible, like sinkholes rather than caves, such as the Sacred Cenote at the pre-Columbian Maya archaeological site of Chichen Itza, in the northern Yucatán Peninsula.
 It looks like a mini-lake, only it’s almost perfectly round and sunk between rocks rather than land.

 Herein are the most popular of the Yucatan’s cenotes:

 Dzibilchaltún, 15 km north of Mérida, has ancient petroglyphs, is located near the Temple of the Seven Dolls, and is often used as a swimming hole for locals.

 Xlacah, where more than 30,000 objects were discovered in 1958, many of them ritual objects associated with Mayan civilization.